1796–97 United States House of Representatives elections

-The 1796–97 United States House of Representatives elections took place in the various states took place between August 12, 1796 (in North Carolina), and October 15, 1797 (in Tennessee).
+The 1796–97 United States House of Representatives elections took place in the various states between August 12, 1796 (in North Carolina), and October 15, 1797 (in Tennessee).
 Each state set its own date for its elections to the House of Representatives.
-The size of the House increased to 106 seats after Tennessee became the 16th state to join the union.
+The size of the House increased to 106 seats after Tennessee became the 16th U.S. state to join the union.
 The first session of the 5th United States Congress was convened on May 15, 1797, at the proclamation of the new President of the United States, John Adams.
 Since Kentucky and Tennessee had not yet voted, they were unrepresented until the second session began on November 13, 1797.

 Gains for the Federalist Party provided the president with a reliable majority in support of his policies.
 Many of the Federalist pick-ups in Congress came from the former Middle Colonies (New York, Pennsylvania, New Jersey, and Delaware).
 New England remained heavily Federalist, whereas the South and West favored Democratic-Republican candidates.
 Federalist trade and infrastructure policies found widespread approval in the Mid-Atlantic states during this era.
 With the growth of cities in Maryland, Pennsylvania, and New York, government intervention in the interest of industrialization and mercantilism became more attractive to voting citizens in these areas.

 During this period, each state fixed its own date for a congressional general election.
 Elections to a Congress took place both in the even-numbered year before and in the odd-numbered year when the Congress convened.
 In some states the congressional delegation was not elected until after the legal start of the Congress (on the 4th day of March in the odd-numbered year).